Early Printed Books

 Access policy for Special Collections

-In order to move collections into our new library building, The Queen’s College Library will be closed completely to all outside readers and visitors from Monday 20 March until Wednesday 5 April 2017 inclusive .
-After 5 April we hope to provide limited access to the Special Collections but please be aware that this date may change and be prepared to be flexible in your arrangements.
-Access should be possible during Trinity Term but the whole Library will be closed completely for most of the Long Vacation (July, August and part of September) in order to move the remaining collections.
+In order to move collections into our new library building, The Queen’s College Library will be closed completely to all outside readers and visitors from Monday 3 July until later in the Long Vacation.
+We hope to be able to open again sometime in the second half of August but please be aware that this timing might change.
+All enquiries regarding access to the Special Collections should be left until after the middle of August.
 We apologise in advance for the inconvenience this will cause.

 The collections are maintained for the benefit of mankind as a whole as part of the College’s Charitable objectives and operate as a separate facility to the general library facilities available to College members.
 Access to the library’s Special Collections is strictly monitored and by appointment in advance only.
 We welcome academics, students of all levels and independent researchers to consult our collections any time we are open.